6035/sp22/phase-2/README.md

 This part of the project includes the following tasks:

 1. Create a high-level intermediate representation (IR) tree.
-You can do this either by adding actions to your grammar to build a tree, or by generating a generic tree with the parser generator and walking that to construct a new tree.
+If you used a parser generator, you can do this either by adding actions to your grammar to build a tree, or by generating a generic tree with the parser generator and walking that to construct a new tree.
+If you implemented your recursive-descent parser from scratch, you will have to convert your parse tree/AST to the IR tree.
 The problem of designing an IR will be discussed in the lectures; some hints are given in the final section of this handout.

 	When running in debug mode, your compiler should pretty-print the constructed IR tree in some easily-readable form suitable for debugging.
 This will not graded, but is highly recommended by the course staff.
 1. Build symbol tables for the methods.
 (A symbol table is an environment, i.e. a mapping from identifiers to semantic objects such as variable declarations.
 Environments are structured hierarchically, in parallel with source-level constructs, such as method-bodies, loop-bodies, etc.)